cloudmesh-book/book-latex-2018/cloud-clusters/chapters/class/assignments.md

 ### Assignment 2 - Programming Assignment & Chapter

-In the handbook we have a large number of practical information that describe a paricular topic and include some information to explore this topic with programs and scripts.
-Your task will be to improve or create substentially a topic of your choice.
+In the handbook we have a large number of practical information that describe a particular topic and include some information to explore this topic with programs and scripts.
+Your task will be to improve or create a substantial topic of your choice.
 The topics are included in the following ebooks:

 * https://github.com/cloudmesh/book/raw/master/cloud-clusters/vonlaszewski-cloud-cluster.epub